skypointcloud/cdp/docs/docs/overview.md

 ## Terminologies Used in the Application

-- Tenant -> You can consider them as clients.
+- Tenants -> You can consider them as clients.

 - Instance -> You can consider them as subsidiaries of a single client.